wyne-ybanez/personal-portfolio-master/TESTING.md

 1. Check if overflow-x and overflow-y is visible or hidden in style.css
 2. Adjust width and heights of container/content to a shorter amount - see if overflow will change/disappear.
-3. Check to see if index.html page is encountering the same bug
+3. Check to see if index.html page is encountering the same bug (bug encountered when the 'contact me' section was in a separate contactme.html file)
+4. Check if bug is appearing in other viewports

 ![2ScrollBar-bug](assets/tests/2scrollbars.png)